 203(k) Loans vs Conventional Home Rehab Loans

-As you consider whether a FHA 203(k) loan may be a good option, you may be wondering how it compares to a conventional home rehab loan.
-Both can provide financing to cover the cost of renovating, but there are some key differences to keep in mind — namely the credit score and down payment requirements as well as what types of improvements can be financed.
+As you consider whether an FHA 203(k) loan may be your best bet from among the many types of mortgage loans, you may be wondering how it compares to a conventional home rehab loan.
+Both can provide financing to cover the cost of renovating, but there are some key differences to keep in mind — namely, the credit score and down payment requirements as well as what types of improvements can be financed.

 203(k) Loans vs Conventional Home Rehab Loans: How They Compare